Archaic America (pre 1492)

 2. Bison-Belt hunters

 a.
-Bison become dominant remaining species by 11,500 BP
+Bison become dominant remaining species by 11,500 BCE

 b. bunches of sites in arroyos and box canyons